FZJ-IEK3-VSA/tsam/docs/source/index.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 tsam is a python package which uses different machine learning algorithms for the aggregation of typical periods.
-It is applicable for all type of time series, either weather data, load data or both simultaneously.
-The module is able to significantly reduce input time series for energy system models, and therefore the model's complexity and computational time.
+It is applicable for all type of time series, either weather data, price data, behavioral data, electrical load data or all together.
+The module is able to significantly reduce input time series for mathmatical models, and therefore the model's complexity and computational time.

-To use tsam, jump to the :ref:`Section Getting Started<getting_started>`.
+To use tsam, first :ref:`install tsam<installation>` and then :ref:`start aggregating time series <start>`.

-The concept of tsam is that scientists, programmers and anyone who is interested all around the world can use tsam to aggregate their time series whatever they might be used for.
-Therefore, tsam is open-source available on `GitHub <https://github.com/FZJ-IEK3-VSA/tsam>`_ and **open for collaboration**.
+tsam is open-source available on `GitHub <https://github.com/FZJ-IEK3-VSA/tsam>`_ and open for collaboration, help requests etc.
-The authors of both, the program and the publications, **kindly request you to cite their work** listed in the :ref:`Further Reading Section <further_reading>` if tsam is used in a scientific context.
+In case you use tsam in a scientific publication, we kindly request you to cite one of our publications listed in the :ref:`Further Reading Section <further_reading>`.

 .. toctree::
     :maxdepth: 1
     :caption: Contents:

     self
+    installationDoc
     gettingStartedDoc
-    usersGuideDoc
+    structureOfTsamDoc
     mathematicalBackgroundDoc
     newsDoc
     integratedSoftwareDoc
     legalNoticeDoc
-    aboutUsDoc
     furtherReadingDoc

-* :ref:`genindex`
-* :ref:`modindex`
-* :ref:`search`